 6. Roots Lamarca

-Roots Lamarca is attached to the multi-brand store with a focus on sportswear and beauty, and surrounds Siclo and Tracy Anderson, two gyms for women.
-In other words, wellness permeates the concept and the food they serve here, and of course it’s almost always crowded with people in activewear.
-Recently, another location has also opened in the Salamanca neighborhood.
+Roots Lamarca is attached to a multi-brand store specializing in sportswear and beauty products, and is surrounded by Siclo and Tracy Anderson, two women’s gyms.
+In other words, wellness permeates the concept and the food served here, and of course, it’s almost always packed with people in workout clothes.
+Recently, they’ve also opened another location in the Salamanca neighborhood.

-Mainly, they sell bowls of ingredients to choose or already thought, and you can also buy to go in glass jars.
-One of the curiosities is that they make glasses that can be eaten.
-Nothing more ecological.
+They mainly sell bowls with ingredients you can choose yourself or pre-selected combinations, which you can also buy to go in glass jars.
+One of the unique features is that they make cups you can eat.
+It doesn’t get any more eco-friendly than that.

 7. Mama Campo

-Mama Campo’s claim is: “de lo castizo a lo más healthy” and they are consistent with it.
-Located in the Plaza de Olavide and with a great terrace, the menu of this restaurant includes roasted leeks with cecina crumbs as well as a quinoa salad (with or without salmon).
+Mama Campo’s slogan is: “from the most traditional to the healthiest,” and they live up to it.
+Located right in the heart of Plaza de Olavide and featuring a wonderful terrace, this restaurant’s menu includes everything from roasted leeks with cecina crumbs to a quinoa salad (with or without salmon).

-Their catering can arrange a party for you at any time.
-They also rent their spaces, in case you don’t want to stain your house.
+Their catering service can organize a party for you anytime.
+They also rent out their spaces, in case you don’t want to make a mess at home.